Community Planning Institute (CPI)

 Villas by the Sea Resort and Conference Center

 Villas by the Sea Resort has a special group rate available.
 Rates are from $89 - $239 per night plus tax and 5% resort fee.
-To book these rates please call 1-800-841-6262 ext.
-1 and mention GA.
-Department of Community Affairs.
+To book these rates please call 1-800-841-6262 ext.1 and mention GA.
+Department of Community Affairs or group code #442911, for the group rate.
 VillasbytheSeaResort.com

 8:30 a.m. – 5:00 p.m.